old-course-wp/web-programming/SYLLABUS.md

 - Intro to JavaScript.
 - JavaScript events.
 - Intro to the DOM.
-- More DOM: adding/removing elements traversing.
+- More DOM: adding/removing elements, traversing.
 - More JavaScript events.
 - Keyboard and mobile events.